Andy Taylor

 Andy Taylor: The British Rock Guitarist of Duran Duran

 Andy Taylor is an English guitarist, songwriter, and producer best known as a member of the iconic new wave band Duran Duran.
-Hailing from the coastal town of Tynemouth, his sharp, rock-infused guitar work was a key ingredient in the band's global success, contributing to album sales exceeding 100 million worldwide.
+Hailing from Tynemouth, England, his sharp, rock-inflected guitar work was a key ingredient in the band's global success during the 1980s, contributing to album sales exceeding 100 million worldwide.

 Early career